Genital herpes; Fever blisters; Cold sores; HSV-1; HSV-2

 The following precautions can help reduce the risk of transmission:

-- Use a latex condom.
+- Use a condom.
 Although condoms may not provide 100% protection, they are proven to significantly reduce the risk of sexual disease transmission, including herpes.
 Condoms made of latex are less likely to slip or break than those made of polyurethane.
 Natural condoms made from animal skin do NOT protect against HSV infection because herpes viruses can pass through them.

 - Use a water-based lubricant.
 Lubricants can help prevent friction during sex, which can irritate the skin and increase the risk for outbreaks.
 Only water-based lubricants (K-Y Jelly, Astroglide, AquaLube, and glycerin) should be used.
 Oil-based lubricants (petroleum jelly, body lotions, and cooking oil) can weaken latex.
 Many condoms come pre-lubricated.
 However, it is best not to use condoms pre-lubricated with spermicides.